-Washington Post publishes new Khashoggi column
+Washington Post publishes new Jamal Khashoggi column

 “These actions no longer carry the consequence of a backlash from the international community.
 Instead, these actions may trigger condemnation quickly followed by silence,” he wrote.

-“As a result, Arab governments have been given free rein to continue silencing the media at an increasing rate,” Khashoggi wrote.
+“As a result, Arab governments have been given free rein to continue silencing the media at an increasing rate."

 US president Donald Trump, who initially came out hard on the Saudis over the disappearance but since has backed off, said on Wednesday that the US wanted Turkey to turn over any audio or video recording it had of Mr Khashoggi’s alleged killing “if it exists”.